pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 ```

 Once we are ready to display this view, for example in the app's entry point, we can construct a
 store.
-This can be done by specify the initial state to start the application in, as well as the
+This can be done by specifying the initial state to start the application in, as well as the
 reducer that will power the application:

 ```swift